Sustainability Update 2026

 Here’s a closer look at some of the most common types of boxes, what makes them special, and when to choose them.

-Types of Boxes – A Visual Guide
+Box Types – A Visual Guide

 To start off, we’ve created a quick recap of the most common box types: take a look at our infographic here for an at-a-glance overview.